-Albania: First gas introduced into Albanian section of TAP26.
-May 2020. / SEE Energy News
+Albania: First gas introduced into Albanian section of TAP, SEE Energy News

 A company in charge of the construction and operation of Trans-Adriatic gas pipeline TAP AG, started to introduce the first natural gas into a 4 kilometers long section of the pipeline in Albania, between the Greek – Albanian border and up to the TAP metering station in Bilisht on 20 May.